 Takayama literally translates into “Tall Mountain”, and this city with its high altitude is a popular tourist location for a getaway into the beautiful nature and to experience old Japanese tradition.
 The climate of the area allows sakura (cherry blossoms) and red leafs to flourish beautifully in spring and autumn respectively, and with winter also comes heavy snowfall.
 Walking around the traditional shopping street is a trip back in time.
 To get a better taste of history, visit the Showa Museum for an impressive exhibition.
 The comprehensive displays there will make you feel as if you have lived through the Showa period yourself!

 6. Hike up Mt.
 Kinka to Conquer Oda Nobunaga’s Gifu Castle

-Gifu Park is the historical site of the Oda Nobunaga’s palace.
+Gifu Park is the historical site of Oda Nobunaga’s palace.
 With Gifu Castle sitting gracefully at the top of Kinka Mountain, many visitors interested in Japanese history make the short 1-hour hike to witness the place where the great warlord’s ambition of conquering all of Japan began.
 The mountain has many paths available for hikers of different levels.
 There is also a ropeway for an easier way to reach the top.
-From the castle’s observation deck, you can see a 360 degrees panoramic view of Gifu City.
+From the castle’s observation deck, you can see a 360-degree panoramic view of Gifu City.
 You should also check out the Squirrel Village also on the top of Mt.
 Kinka for something less historic but way more adorable.

 ©Gifu Convention and Visitors Bureau/ on ©JNTO